hololandscape/aisuko/_pages/about.md

 And I'd like to explore the structure of the whole world.
 So I'm not interesting in the server, but the infrastructures are need to update here.

-I'd like to research the [microkernel](https://dev.to/aisuko/the-concepts-of-microkernel-3i08), I guess will make a choice on the Rust language.Because the HA or distribution servers work on a monolithic kernel is not stable(It's a joke).
+I'd like to research more of the [microkernel](https://dev.to/aisuko/the-concepts-of-microkernel-3i08) because the HA or distribution servers work on a monolithic kernel is not stable(It's a joke).
 And there lots of things need to learn and research.

-And lots of basic automatic tools there must be have I guess.
+And lots of basic automatic tools there must have I guess.

-And I'm a Sky photographer [Flickr](https://flickr.com/people/aisukoli/)
+And I'm a Sky photographer [Flickr](https://flickr.com/people/aisukoli/) and all the photos are free to download.

 Aisuko Li

 <iframe src="https://github.com/sponsors/Aisuko/button" title="Sponsor Aisuko" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>

 ![fsf member](../assets/images/5569169.png)